 LGBTQ+ Literature: Chronological Survey – 5,000 Years of Gay Male Literature

 Welcome!
-Although this page was originally the homepage for a discussion group focused on the indispensable Columbia Anthology of Gay Literature, it also serves as an outline of exceptional gay male writing, from the Epic of Gilgamesh (2,000 BCE) to the 1990s.
-In the future I hope to create an inclusive Outline of LGBTQ+ Literature.
+Although this page was originally the homepage for a discussion group focused on the indispensable Columbia Anthology of Gay Literature, it also serves as an chronological outline of exceptional and diverse gay male writing, from the Epic of Gilgamesh (2,900 BCE) to the 1990s.
+In the future I will create an inclusive Outline of LGBTQ+ Literature.

 Columbia Anthology’s Nine Sections